-Psychologists at the VASTLHCS engage in a wide variety of clinical, research, teaching, and administrative activities and have considerable autonomy in their professional endeavors.
-The number of psychologists and the diverse areas in which we practice have undergone rapid expansion in the past 10 years.
-We have approximately 60 doctoral level psychologists on site operating in a variety of areas within mental health and integrated into medical clinics.
+Psychologists at the VA St. Louis Health Care System engage in a wide variety of clinical, teaching, and administrative activities and have considerable autonomy in their professional endeavors.
+The number of psychologists and the diverse areas in which we practice have undergone a rapid expansion in the last ten years.
+We have approximately 60 doctoral level psychologists on staff operating in a variety of areas within mental health and integrated into medical teams.
 The doctoral supervisory staff is highly qualified and experienced, and all are licensed as psychologists.
-Various staff members engage in additional activities to include part-time practices, affiliations with local universities/medical schools, and research, and are active in community and national professional organizations.
+Various staff members have part-time private practices, are affiliated with local universities/medical schools, conduct research, and are active in community and national professional organizations.
+Some of our psychologists are engaged in research activities, and when their areas of research align with residency placements, this can afford another opportunity for psychology residents.